ragarciaga/ragarciaga/README.md

 **AI Implementation Specialist for Financial Health & Inclusion** and AI Taskforce member at BFA Global · LatAm + Africa · Open to remote roles
 ## What I do
-I build AI workflows and automation systems that work in production — not demos.
+I build AI workflows and automation systems that work in production, not demos.
 My focus is at the intersection of AI implementation and financial inclusion programs.
 Currently I own the delivery of 3 AI workflows at BFA Global:
-- **Client Pipeline Builder** — ABM automation with account signal scoring
+- **Client Pipeline Builder** - ABM automation with account signal scoring
-- **RFP Intelligence Agent** — RFP fit assessment and response strategy
+- **RFP Intelligence Agent** - RFP fit assessment and response strategy
-- **Auto Extract Funding Opportunities** — Automated lead extraction
+- **Auto Extract Funding Opportunities** - Automated lead extraction

 ## What you'll find here
 This GitHub is a **portfolio of low-code and AI integration work**, not traditional software engineering output.
 Most projects are built with combinations of: